2giosangmitom/2giosangmitom/README.md

 # 👋 Hello, World!

-Hi, I'm **Vo Quang Chien** — a full-stack developer who loves building high-performance and secure softwares.
+I'm **Vo Quang Chien** — a full-stack developer who loves building high-performance and secure softwares.

 ## 🚀 What I Do